maloninc/fever-on-heroku-bootstrap/README.md

     php ./purge.php <DB_SERVER_NAME> <DB_NAME> <USERNAME> <PASSWORD>"

 Becuase Heroku will restart the instance every day, causing Fever lock you out, refresh.sh script re-activate your Fever automatically.
-Also MySQL addon Xeround which your Fever used has a limitation of 10MB storage, as a reslution purge.php script removes old data which are 3+ days before.
+Also MySQL addon ClearDB which your Fever used has a limitation of 5MB storage, as a reslution purge.php script removes old data which are 2+ days before.

 #### Step 10: Set up regular task not to stop Heroku process.